pCloud Review

 pcloud review - sign-up and choose data centre

-As can be seen above, signing up to the pCloud 10GB free account requires only a valid email and password be initially entered and the preferred datacentre location chosen (pCloud gives all users the choice between USA and EU datacentres, including for free account holders).
-After confirming all necessary details, the account creation process lasted only a few seconds in my case before the main pCloud dashboard became available just a few moments later.
+As can be seen above, signing up to pCloud requires only a valid email and password be initially entered and the preferred datacentre location chosen (pCloud gives users a choice between USA and EU datacentres).
+After confirming all necessary details, the main pCloud dashboard and the account itself will be available for use just a few moments later.

 pcloud review - initial dashboard view